Ways to Vote

 I haven't posted my postal vote back in time

 When you receive your postal vote, please complete it as soon as you can.
-If you haven't got enough time to post it back by polling day (remember to allow at least 2 days for posting back via Royal Mail from within the UK) then you can hand your completed postal vote into any Polling Station in Moray or to the Council Office, High Street, Elgin.
+If you haven't got enough time to post it back by polling day (remember to allow at least 2 days for posting back via Royal Mail from within the UK) then you can hand your completed postal vote to reception at the Annexe, Council Offices, High Street, Elgin.or hand it into any poling station within the constituency.
 It must reach the Returning Officer by 10pm on polling day for it be counted.

 I have damaged/lost the envelope to post the postal vote back in